 Coffee could be killing your productivity.
 As former Googlers say, relying on your morning cup of Joe is likely to worsen your work rate.

 But there’s also one thing that can actually boost your output – not undermine it.
 I’m talking about productivity tools.
-They save our time, effort and money – even if we indulge ourselves with a cuppa once in while.
+They save our time, effort and money – even if we indulge ourselves in a cup of coffee once in while.
 So let’s talk about productivity software.

 At Chanty we are keen on exploring digital tools.
-Understanding the features of different apps helps us in designing a better tool for our customers – fast, smart and AI-powered Chanty team chat.
+Understanding the features of different apps helps us in designing a better tool for our customers – a fast and smart Chanty team chat.
 Usually, we review communication apps, but it’s always rewarding to explore different kinds of software.

 Traditionally, productivity tools fall into two categories: time and project management.